 These monopoly corporations focus almost entirely on their bottom line, abandoning their responsibility to be good stewards of those things under their control.
 This corporate consolidation has had a disproportionately negative impact on communities and farmers of color and has not delivered the benefits to the American consumer that was promised in a “get big or get out” economy.

-Four Companies Control 80% of Soybean Processing, 77% of Beer, 73% of Beef Processing, and 67% of Pork Processing
+Four Companies Control 85% of Beef Processing, 80% of Soybean Processing, 77% of Beer, and 67% of Pork Processing

 Farmers, working people, and the rural communities they call home need bold action now.
 This requires thoughtful research, better government policy, and market innovation.
 Family Farm Action Alliance is working with a broad range of allies on campaigns across the spectrum to build an inclusive economy that revitalizes rural America.

 Most state attorneys general have strong antitrust authority.
 This authority is granted by both federal and state statutes.
 Unfortunately, most state attorneys general do not fully assert their authority against the monopoly control in the food and agriculture sectors.
 While an attorney general may be aware of their authority and have some awareness of the issues to be addressed, far too often, they do not have the information and resources to act.
 In other states, the citizenry are unaware and do not push to make anti-monopoly a priority of their elected officials.